stravalib/stravalib/docs/contributing/build-release-guide.md

 Below you can see an example of what these changelog changes looked like when we bumped to version 1.0 of stravalib.
-_(Some fo the original change log content is removed to keep this page shorter)_
+_(Some of the original change log content is removed to keep this page shorter)_

 ```
 ## Unreleased